-1-05.15(1) Minimum Insurance Requirements
+14 1-07.18(1) Minimum Insurance Requirements

-1-05.15(1).1 Workers' Compensation
+15 1-07.18(1).1 Workers' Compensation

-The Design-Builder and each Related Entity shall provide industrial insurance and medical aid as required under Title 51 RCW.
-The Design-Builder shall also provide coverage for claims asserted under the Longshore and Harbor Workers Compensation Act (LHWCA) and the Jones Act, as required.
-The Design-Builder shall maintain such insurance through the expiration of the Warranty periods described in Section 1-05.16.
-The Design-Builder shall be the named insured on these policies.
-A Design-Builder who is self-insured under Title 51 RCW shall also provide an endorsement extending coverage to all State operations on an "if any" basis.
+16The Design-Builder and each Related Entity shall provide industrial insurance and medical aid as17required under Title 51 RCW.
+The Design-Builder shall also provide coverage for claims asserted18under the Longshore and Harbor Workers Compensation Act (LHWCA) and the Jones Act, as19required.
+The Design-Builder shall maintain such insurance through the expiration of the20Warranty periods described in Section 1-05.16.
+The Design-Builder shall be the named insured21on these policies.
+A Design-Builder who is self-insured under Title 51 RCW shall also provide an22endorsement extending coverage to all State operations on an "if any" basis.

-To the extent not provided under a Design Builder's multi-state workers' compensation policy, the Design Builder shall also provide "stop-gap" liability insurance under its commercial general liability (for bodily injury or disease) with minimum limits of \$1,000,000 per accident for bodily injury by accident, \$1,000,000 per employee for bodily injury by disease, and \$1,000,000 aggregate limit for bodily injury by disease.
+23To the extent not provided under a Design Builder's multi-state workers' compensation policy,24the Design Builder shall also provide "stop-gap" liability insurance under its commercial general25liability (for bodily injury or disease) with minimum limits of \$1,000,000 per accident for bodily26injury by accident, \$1,000,000 per employee for bodily injury by disease, and \$1,000,00027aggregate limit for bodily injury by disease.

-1-05.15(1).2 Commercial General Liability
+28 1-07.18(1).2 Commercial General Liability

 The Design-Builder shall provide commercial general liability coverage (CGL), on a primary basis, for bodily injury, property damage, personal injury, and advertising injury liability written on an occurrence form that shall be no less comprehensive and no more restrictive than the coverage provided by Insurance Services Office (ISO) form CG 00 01 12 04.
-The Design-Builder shall maintain such insurance through the Physical Completion Date, and during any warranty Work.
+The Design-Builder shall maintain such insurance through the Completion Date, and during any warranty Work.

-The commercial general liability insurance shall include, at a minimum, coverage for liability arising out of: (i) fire legal liability in an amount not less than \$\$1\$\\$; (ii) blanket contractual; (iii) independent contractors; (iv) premises operations; (v) products and completed operations for a minimum of 3 years following Completion; and (vi) the acts, errors, and omissions in the rendering or failure to render professional services under the Contract Documents or in the performance of the Work.
-This coverage shall have an annual minimum limit of \$\$2\$\\$ per occurrence, \$\$3\$\\$ general annual aggregate, and \$\$4\$\\$ products/completed operations aggregate.
-If commercial general liability insurance with a general aggregate limit and products and completed operations aggregate limit is used, then both the general liability and products/completed operations aggregate limits shall apply separately and exclusively to the Project, or the Design-Builder may obtain separate insurance to provide the required limit which shall not be subject to depletion because of claims arising out of any other project or activity of the Design-Builder.
+34 The commercial general liability insurance shall include, at a minimum, coverage for liability 35 arising out of: (i) fire legal liability in an amount not less than \$50,000; (ii) blanket 36 contractual; (iii) independent contractors; (iv) premises operations; and (v) products and 37 completed operations for a minimum of 3 years following Completion.
+This coverage shall have an annual minimum limit of \$2,000,000 per occurrence, 4,000,000 general annual 38 39 aggregate, and \$2,000,000 products/completed operations aggregate.
+If commercial 40 general liability insurance with a general aggregate limit and products and completed operations 41 aggregate limit is used, then both the general liability and products/completed operations 42 aggregate limits shall apply separately and exclusively to the Project, or the Design-Builder may 43 obtain separate insurance to provide the required limit which shall not be subject to depletion 44 because of claims arising out of any other project or activity of the Design-Builder.